Princess Auto Stadium: Canadian football

 An in-game photo of the Winnipeg Blue Bombers on offence against the Hamilton Tiger-Cats.

 The Blue Bombers played their first home game at Investors Group Field on June 27, 2013, losing 38–33 to the Montreal Alouettes.

-The stadium hosted the 103rd Grey Cup in 2015 and will host the 112th Grey Cup in 2025.
+The stadium hosted the 103rd Grey Cup in 2015 and the 112th Grey Cup in 2025.

 Soccer

 On May 8, 2014, the Canadian women's national team played the United States in the first soccer match at Investors Group Field, finishing in a 1–1 draw.

 In June 2015, Winnipeg was one of six Canadian cities that hosted the FIFA Women's World Cup.
 The first four matches of Group D—between the United States, Australia, Sweden and Nigeria—were contested at Investors Group Field, followed by three matches from other groups (Germany v Thailand, New Zealand v China, and Japan v Ecuador.)
 Due to FIFA sponsorship rules, the venue was referred to as Winnipeg Stadium during the World Cup.

 The Canada vs United States women's soccer game exhibition played in May 2014 to a 1–1 draw.

 In 2019, IG Field became the home of Valour FC in the Canadian Premier League.
 In the 2021 Canadian Premier League season, the field hosted a bio-secure bubble for the initial matches of the season ("The Kickoff") due to the COVID-19 pandemic.
 All matches were played behind closed doors and in compliance with provincial public health orders.
+Valour FC suspended operations following the 2025 season.